 The plane has actually become so popular, that access to it has now been limited - and this is now the ONLY tour that you can go on to reach the plane wreck.

 We then get a shot of Kajol looking stunning in a dress that's colour co-ordinated with the backdrop of Vestrahorn mountain, that's in south east Iceland.

 Here we see a shot of Reynisfjara black sands in south Iceland, with the tell-tale sign of Reynisdrangar rocks in the sea.
 You also get a glimpse of the basalt rock columns, that get some up-close time later on in the video.
 The sky overhead looks dramatic, as can often happen in Iceland.

 The Icelandic weather is quite dramatic, to put it mildly, and the crashing waves of the Atlantic sea at this beach can be really high and dangerous if you venture too close to them - they can easily carry you out to sea!
 This location is on the top of our list of things that can kill you in Iceland, as it has unfortunately taken the lives of a couple of tourists, so we urge you to be EXTREMELY careful if you head to Reynisfjara black beach.
 Read the warning signs and stay far from the sea.

 Here is a closer look of Reynisdrangar rocks, where Shah Rukh Khan dramatically emerges through a flock of birds, a scene reminiscent of Mission Impossible.
 Throughout the video we see plenty of birds, perhaps not strange since there are millions of birds in Iceland - many more birds than people (only 320 thousand people live in the country!)

-Kajol's bright yellow dress is a great contrast to the black, volcanic ash sands.
-Dilwale's film producers seem to have not quite been satisfied with the landscape on its own, so they've added in a few frames in this shot - which are not a permanent artwork in Iceland!
+Kajol's bright yellow dress in the video is a great contrast to the black, volcanic ash sands.
+Dilwale's film producers seem to have not quite been satisfied with the landscape on its own, however, so they did tweak the scenery with props and editting effects.